larskanis/greensql-fw/readme.txt

 The following directory contains source code of the GreenSQL engine.
 GreenSQL is an open source solution used to protect MySQL database agains SQL injection attacks.
-It is using biasian like method to detect SQL injections as well are a black list of forbidden SQL commands.
+It is using bayesian like method to detect SQL injections as well are a black list of "illegal" SQL commands.